jaydickson02/Everything/docs/DND/The Desert Mirage/01 Characters/Enemy Groups/The Last Guardian.md

-The final spectral protector of the [[Mirage City]].
+The final protector of the [[Mirage City]].
 It is enigmatic and challenging, designed to test the adventurers' resolve and worthiness.
+It is a mechanical/magical giant being, that will fight the adventures trying get into the [[Mechanical Heart]].